-Often when you travel to a new destination you end up going to the most well known sites and attractions just like every other tourist.
+Often when you travel to a new destination you end up going to the most well-known sites and attractions just like every other tourist.
 You use the same guide book as everyone else and most likely the concierge will recommend the same places time and time again.
 And then, when you get there you have to fight for a spot to see the caves or the beach or the cliffs or whatever it is you have come so far to see.
 Often you end up missing some of the best and most exciting things that the islands have to offer.

 Luxury Caribbean Vacations: Off The Beaten Track

-At Exceptional Villas we know our client don’t want to be in long queues and tagging along in large groups… we also know that, after all, it’s the hidden gems of every Caribbean Island that make it so unique.
+At Exceptional Villas we know our client doesn’t want to be in long queues and tagging along in large groups… we also know that, after all, it’s the hidden gems of every Caribbean Island that make it so unique.
 We want you to experience breathtakingly beautiful, quiet and relatively unknown places within each island.

 Because of our extensive travels throughout the Caribbean and expertise in luxury Caribbean vacations, we know the best things to do off the beaten track in the Caribbean.
-We have included a selection of our favorite off the beaten track sites and attractions in the Caribbean.
+We have included a selection of our favourite off the beaten track sites and attractions in the Caribbean.

-The Caribbean islands are often associated with beautiful beaches, reggae and rum punch, but of course there is so much more to see and explore.
+The Caribbean islands are often associated with beautiful beaches, reggae and rum punch, but of course, there is so much more to see and explore.
 There are amazing rain forests, beaches that you can only access by foot or boat, and restaurants that only the locals know about.

 This is the first of a series of blogs.
 We are starting with the Caribbean as a whole and then we will be pleased to tell you in much greater detail all the wonderful off the beaten track spots in all the islands we feature.

-So here are some hidden gems and some of the Caribbean’s best kept secrets.
+So here are some hidden gems and some of the Caribbean’s best-kept secrets.

 Stush in the Bush, Jamaica

-If you really want to taste the love in Jamaica…you need go to Stush in the Bush, located at Zionites Farm on Free Hill.
+If you really want to taste the love in Jamaica…you need to go to Stush in the Bush, located at Zionites Farm on Free Hill.
 Chris, Lisa and their family have set up this paradise in the beautiful green mountains of Jamaica with the most magnificent views… you are almost touching the clouds!

 Chris grows organic seasonal fruits, vegetables and various herbs while Lisa works her magic in the kitchen.
 It is a magnificent mix of a love of nature and fine dining.
 It is a true farm to table experience and they best describe it as “Sexy Vegetarianism”.